 If you’re saving for just yourself, a single life annuity may be the perfect choice.
 Your beneficiaries won’t see a payout, though, as payments end when you die.
-A single life annuity, or straight life annuity, can provide a retiree with a monthly payment for as long as he or she lives.
+A single life annuity, sometimes also called a straight life annuity, can provide a retiree with a monthly payment for as long as he or she lives.
 When the annuity holder dies, the payments stop.
-There are advantages and drawbacks to that, so here’s how a single life annuity works and what you need to know.
+There are advantages and drawbacks to this arrangement, so make sure you understand how they work before you buy one.
+You can also consult with a financial advisor before making a decision.

 The single life annuity is just one of many varieties of life annuities that can help fund retirement.
 Of them all, the single life annuity offers the highest monthly payout.